fstengel/m5LvglFiles/readme.md

 import sys
 sys.path.append(['/lib'])
 ```
-* the previous script printed `['/lib', '']`, then you could wand to change the order:
+* the previous script printed `['/lib', '']`, then you may want to change the order:
 ```Python
 import sys
 sys.path[0]=''
 sys.path[1]='/lib'
 ```
 * the previous script printed nothing, then I am stumped.
 Something could be wrong with your microPython install...

+The list `sys.path` contains the folders that will be explored by microPython to find a module.
+AFAIK `['', '/lib']` means first the current folder then `/lib`.

 ## Usage